GSA/open-gsa-redesign/_apidocs/assistance-subaward-reporting-public-api.md

 ## Overview

-The Assistance Subaward Reporting Public API provides users with metadata on new and existing subawards and subcontracts and deleted subaward and subcontract data.
+The Assistance Subaward Reporting Public API provides users with metadata on new and existing subawards and sub-assistance and deleted subaward and sub-assistance data.
 This API requires pagination, and the response will be provided to users synchronously.

 **Key Features of the Assistance Subaward Outbound API**